saranshTISS/movie-recommender-app/README.md

     ```bash
     pip install -r requirements.txt
     ```
-4. Run the Flask app:
+4. Run the Streamlit app locally:
     ```bash
-    python app.py
+    streamlit run app.py
     ```
-5. Open your browser and go to `http://127.0.0.1:5000` to use the app.
+5. Open your browser and go to `http://localhost:8501` to use the app.

 ## How it Works

-The Movie Recommender App uses content-based filtering to recommend movies. .
+The Movie Recommender App uses content-based filtering to recommend movies.
 You can input a favorite movie, and the app will suggest movies with similar attributes.

 ## Future Improvements
 - Add user login and rating submission functionality.